-Contract extensions may be granted during break periods for academic reasons only.
+Contract extensions may be granted during break periods.
 All requests for contract extensions should be made online through the Student Life website.
 Those granted extensions are subject to additional billing.
 Contract extensions are granted for individual students, not for residence units.
-While under contract extensions, students may not host quests or violate the Student Code of Conduct.
-If such events occur. loss of future contract extensions and student conduct action will occur
+While under contract extensions, students may not host guests or violate the Student Code of Conduct.
+If such events occur, loss of future contract extensions and student conduct action will occur.